rmello4d/TheSustainableDeveloper/backlog.md

 Organs are more related to your health than your muscles.
 Also, as we grow older, your joints and articulations are more important than your muscles.

+Ask any elderly person and they will probably tell you : the pain is on the joints, tendons and ligaments.
+The muscles ?
+They work fine.

+We all start life completely loosen.
+A baby can touch its heels on the back of its skull if needed.
+Slowly and surely we build some body tension by growing up.
+As we grow older and older, we also get stiffer and curbed by life.
+The slow hunchback process undermining the idea of a homo-erectus at 90 years old.